Felony Criminal Defense Attorneys Serving Killeen

 When you’ve been arrested, what you need is information and support – and our attorneys not only have a thorough understanding of the charges against you, but we’re also well-known in the local community.
 That means we’re familiar with your court, your jurisdiction and local laws.
 Our lawyers know their stuff and they’re ready to step up to the plate to defend your rights.

 Court and jail information for Killeen and Bell County, TX

-After an arrest, you or a loved one may need contact information for the local courts, juvenile or detention centers.
+After an arrest, you or a loved one may need contact information for the local courts.
 The criminal defense attorneys at Mary Beth Harrell Law Firm can help guide you through this complex system, but in the meantime, we’ve put together important contact information for your convenience.

 Remember, we have the experience and resources to help fight the charges against you.
 If you’re charged with a crime, it’s crucial to hire a tough, smart lawyer as soon as possible – and let us get to work.

 What you can expect working with the Mary Beth Harrell Law Firm

 When you’ve been accused of a crime, even if you even haven’t been arrested or charged yet, you can’t underestimate your situation or just hope it will go away.
 A criminal case can have a ripple effect on your future, and that includes when the truth is on your side.
 Our criminal defense attorneys are committed to protecting your rights and working for the best possible outcome for your case.
 When we take your case, you can count on our:

 - Comprehensive understanding of the law.
 The law is sure a lot more complicated than it appears on our favorite television shows.
 We know the small and complex details that can make the difference between a conviction and an acquittal, and we use them all to your benefit.